 This is important in how we might treat bladder issues, but first, let’s talk about the signs of bladder woes.

 The typical symptoms of bladder infection or inflammation include:

 - Frequent urging to urinate.

-- Urine may or may not contain blood; sometimes there may just be a little blood at the very end, sometimes there might be blood clots, sometimes it’s hardly noticeable.
+- Urine may or may not contain blood.
+Sometimes you may just seen a little blood at the very end.
+Other times there might be blood clots or sometimes it’s hardly noticeable.
 If you can have your dog pee on a white paper towel, that’s a good way to see if there’s blood present or not.

 - Often inappropriate urination/house soiling.

 - General restlessness.

 - Often waking you up a couple of times in the middle of the night needing to go to the bathroom.